WilmerLab/wilmerlab.github.io/_pages/people.md

     excerpt: "*Graduate Student*<br>
     **Becca Segel is interested in commercialization of flow battery technologies involving earth abundant materials.**
     She received her B.S. in Chemical Engineering from Case Western Reserve University in 2020.
 Becca is co-advised by Chris Wilmer and James McKone."
+  - image_path: /assets/img/people/NickAhualli.png
+    alt: "Nick Ahualli"
+    title: "Nick Ahualli"
+    excerpt: "*Undergraduate Student*<br>
+    **Nick is interested in in using MOFs to develop electronic noses for disease detection.**
+    Nick is an undergraduate mechanical engineer major on the premed track.
+He is working on the electronic nose project in the WilmerLab, researching the interactions between biomarkers in breath with MOFs."
+  - image_path: /assets/img/people/SpencerConway.png
+    alt: "Spencer Conway"
+    title: "Spencer Conway"
+    excerpt: "*Undergraduate Student*<br>
+    **Spencer is investigating MOFs for the detection lung cancer biomarkers in breath. ** He is a 3rd year chemical engineering student at the University of Pittsburgh."
+  - image_path: /assets/img/people/ChristianMolfetto.png
+    alt: "Christian Molfetto"
+    title: "Christian Molfetto"
+    excerpt: "*Undergraduate Student*<br>
+    **Christian is interested in using MOFs to develop electronic noses.**
+    He is a 4th year chemical engineering student at the University of Pittsburgh."
 alumni:
   - image_path: /assets/img/people/JackCookeProfilePic.png
     alt: "Jack Cooke"